wbojczuk/animationstorm/README.md

 data-delay="1000" (Time in MS to delay animation start)

-data-idle="1000" (Time in MS to idle placeholder before it disappears)
+data-idle="1000" (Time in MS to idle placeholder after animation before it disappears)

 Onload Simple Write Animation Example: